 Trials are also underway to help Colas work crews address the issue of invasive plants, with a growing number of subsidiaries around the world tackling this issue.

 More than 70 protected species currently live at the Group’s extraction sites, in addition to some fifty sites that are home to beehives.
 Real progress has been made since this policy was deployed in 2012, on the occasion of Colas’ Environmental Convention.
 This effort remains varied according to cultural contexts, enjoying strong support in France but less in the United States, for example.
-In 2018, this indicator remained stable.
+In 2019, this indicator increased slightly (52%).

 Additionally, in Madagascar, since December 2008, Colas has offered an educational and awareness-raising program on protecting biodiversity, providing its support to a private lemur reserve and a botanical garden.
 Thanks to this program, 32,166 children and 1,129 teachers have learned about the importance of their country’s natural heritage, particularly the protection of lemurs through habitat conservation.

 This indicator highlights the percentage of CAE from aggregate production activities with at least one action in favor of biodiversity over CAE of aggregate production activities.